EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/debounce-y-throttle-en-javascript/index.en.md

 coverImageCredits: 'Image credits to i7 from Pixiv: https://www.pixiv.net/en/users/54726558'
 date: '2022-03-23'
 seo_title: "Debounce vs Throttle in JavaScript Interactive Explanation"
-description: Interactive visual explanation of debounce and throttle patterns in JavaScript.
-  Learn to limit function execution with practical examples.
+description: Use this interactive, real-time simulator of the Debounce and Throttle patterns to explore these patterns in depth, view them, and compare how they work in real time.
 keyword: debounce vs throttle
 keywords:
 - javascript